By Wasatch Crest Team Member Brady Warner

-Wasatch Crest Recovery Advocate, Brady Warner, shared his recovery story.
+Wasatch Crest team member, Brady Warner, shared his recovery story.
 You can watch him tell his story and read his narrative below.

 I’ve been in and out of rehab, hospitals, and jails since I was 14-years-old.
 The final time that I was incarcerated, I began my recovery journey.

 During the first months of my last incarceration, I was still seeking ways to get high or drunk in jail.
 After four months, I began thinking a lot about my past, and some things started clicking in my mind.
 I couldn’t ignore my past actions and experiences any longer, even if they made me sick to think about.

 This scared me.
 How could I have not even been aware of how wrong I was?
 How didn’t I hear my son tell me that he needed classes?
 Why didn’t I get him new clothes for school?
 Why wasn’t I more present when he needed me?
 These questions—and many more—plagued me.